 Before you realize it, you will be back in the thick of work and the daily routine, so it’s crucial not to waste your valuable time responding to company emails and connecting to work servers.
 Take care of any loose ends beforehand so you can relax like a true professional.
 Finding the right balance between your job and personal life can be challenging, and you don’t want to compromise either.
 Make a habit of striking the right balance throughout your career.

-Act like a Pro….
+Be Proactive Be Responsible Act like a Pro….